Latest News

 ROI-US squeeze on Venezuela oil won't create global crunch: Bousso

-The military chokehold over Venezuela is designed to prevent the shipment of Venezuelan crude oil via an expanding "dark Fleet" - unregulated ships that are sanctioned, uninsured and not regulated.
+The military chokehold in Venezuela aims to prevent the shipment of Venezuelan crude oil through an expanding "dark Fleet" - ships that are unregulated, uninsured and sanctioned.
 They are also heavily used by Russia and Iran.

 According to an analysis of LSEG's data, there are already at least a dozen crude oil tankers in Venezuela's exclusive maritime economic zone.
-Many of these are at risk of being seized.
+Many of these are now at high risk of being seized.

 CRUDE REALITY